-This course emphasizes the algebra of functions - including polynomial, rational, exponential, and logarithmic functions.
-In addition, the course covers non-linear inequalities as well as systems of linear and non-linear equations and inequalities.
+This course emphasizes the algebra of functions - including polynomial, rational, exponential, and

 MTH 113 Pre-calculus Trigonometry

 Prerequisite: Grade of "C" or higher in MTH 112 or appropriate placement scores

 This course includes the study of trigonometric (circular) functions and inverse trigonometric functions as well as extensive work with trigonometric identities, equations, and formulas.
 The course also covers vectors, complex numbers, DeMoivre's Theorem, and polar graphs.
 Additional topics may include conic sections and product-sum formulas.